StateX: Enhancing RNN Recall via Post-training State Expansion: Method

 \subsection{How Many Layers to Expand?}

-Modifying all layers may result in a too disruptive change, making it harder for the modified model to recover from this change through post-training.
+Expanding the states of all layers may result in a too disruptive change, making it harder for the modified model to recover from this change through post-training with limited data.
+It may also result in lower inference throughput due to the increase in total state size.
 Existing works have shown that not all layers are responsible for recalling information~\citep{bick2025understanding}.
 Thus, we hypothesize that only a subset of layers can benefit from a larger state.
-Concretely, we adopt a uniform expansion strategy by expanding one layer every $\lfloor L / m \rfloor$ layers (where $L$ is the total number of layers), starting from the first layer, so that exactly $m$ layers are expanded.
-For both GLA and Mamba2, we use $m=4$ by default.
+Concretely, we adopt a uniform expansion strategy by expanding one layer every $m$ consecutive layers, starting from the first layer.
+For both GLA and Mamba2, we set the value of $m$ to ensure that the number of expanded layers is exactly 4.
 In Section~\ref{sec:drop_prop}, we empirically ablate the influence of the number of expanded layers.
+Table~\ref{tab:state-size-and-model-size} reports the model and state sizes of each model studied in this paper.
+Let $N_S$ denote the state size of vanilla GLA/Mamba2, and $\hat N_S$ denote the state size of their \OURS versions, then the total state size of \OURS is $N_S \frac L m + \hat N_S(1-\frac L m)$.